-Before we finish, we'll just touch on a few broader changes that could be of interest to you.
+Before we finish, we'll just touch on a few broader changes of interest to you.
 There are a number of other, often smaller, changes that we will introduce in coming months.
+Like Releases 1 and 2, these will impact different, and often very specific, customers.